Apororhynchus: Species

 A. chauhani is the only Apororhynchus species described from India.
-It was discovered in Srishailam, Andhra Pradesh, in 1975.
+It was discovered in Srisailam, Andhra Pradesh, in 1975.
 A. chauhani was named after Birendra Singh Chauhan, a member of the Zoological Society of India.
 It parasitizes the spotted owlet (Athene brama) and has been found in the intestine.
 The body is 4.70 mm by 1.70 mm long with a proboscis that is 1.11 mm by 1.68 mm in length and immature eggs are around 0.015 mm to 0.035 mm in diameter.
 The hooks on the proboscis are finger shaped and numerous, especially in the posterior.
 The rest of the hooks on the anterior side are irregularly directed and sparse.
 The proboscis sheath is absent.
 The nerve ganglion is large and located near the anterior proboscis.
 The lemnisci are very long and unequal.